 Then join us on a 13.8-billion-year journey through the cosmos with six leading experts.
 On the way, you’ll learn how Einstein’s work sparked a revolution in our understanding of the cosmos; what the news about gravitational waves really means; the nature of the universe’s missing 95%; the extraordinary lengths physicists go to unlock gravity’s secrets and how black holes could hold the key to a theory of everything.

-- Michael Drinkwater – professor of astrophysics, University of Queensland
+- Jo Dunkley - professor of astrophysics at the University of Oxford

-It's been over 100 years since Einstein first published his general theory of relativity and utterly transformed our understanding of the universe.
+It's 100 years since Einstein first published his general theory of relativity and utterly transformed our understanding of the universe.
 Einstein overturned centuries of thinking about gravity by revealing how it arises from the curvature of space and time.
 Yet general relativity has had far greater consequences.
-It has revealed that our universe has been expanding from a hot dense state called the Big Bang 13.8 billion years ago.
+It has revealed that our universe has been expanding from a hot dense state called the big bang 13.8 billion years ago.
 It has changed our understanding of space and time.
 And it predicts that the universe is an extreme place, containing black holes and possibly wormholes.

 While we have made great progress, we still have plenty of unfinished business with the cosmos.
 What can we learn from gravitational waves?
 How does the dark universe shape our cosmic destiny?
 What is really happening near black holes?
 Are we any closer to discovering the ripples in space-time predicted by Einstein?
 Why is relativity not the final answer?